Color Mapping in Blazor Maps Component

 Range color mapping

-Range color mapping applies the color to the shapes of the Maps which matches the numeric values in the data source within the given color mapping ranges.
-The StartRange and EndRange properties in the MapsShapeColorMapping are used to specify the color mapping ranges in the Maps.
+Range color mapping applies colors to map shapes whose numeric values fall within the given color mapping ranges.
+The StartRange and EndRange properties in MapsShapeColorMapping defines the color mapping ranges.

-Bind the PopulationDetails data to the DataSource property of MapsLayer and set the ColorValuePath property of MapsShapeSettings class as Density.
-The range values can be set using the StartRange and EndRange properties in the MapsShapeColorMapping.
+Bind the PopulationDetails data to the DataSource property of MapsLayer and set the ColorValuePath property of MapsShapeSettings to Density.
+Configure range values using StartRange and EndRange properties in MapsShapeColorMapping.

 @using Syncfusion.Blazor.Maps